 First of all map out the timeline of the journey from the sales process onwards.
 Then identify what the customer service is at each stage and what the emotional experience is at these stages.
 Finally, layer on top the means of communication, be it SMS, email, or a combination of both.

 When you just operated as an online gym, the competitive advantage you had over competitors who had closed is that you still could offer a workout.
-Now, however, you have an advantage of offering a sense of normality to people who miss the community aspect of a class – even if it will be somewhat different than before.
+Now, however, you have the advantage of offering a sense of normality to people who miss the community aspect of a class – even if it will be somewhat different than before.

-The key value that you really need to get across in your marketing communications is that you are an all round fitness studio that can cater to the difficult times we find ourselves in.
+The key value that you really need to get across in your marketing communications is that you are an all-round fitness studio that can cater to the difficult times we find ourselves in.
 It really goes back to the prediction of Les Mills CEO Jean Michel Fournier; the value you bring to the consumer is “anytime, anywhere” meaning you can deliver results no matter what the circumstances may be.

 The fitness industry has been transformed completely due to COVID-19.
 Gyms and studios have innovated to survive by moving online.
 The next step is to take the learnings from these innovations and combine them with what they offer in their reopened facility to continue giving current and new members an experience that will deliver results.